-A: You may vote all of the Intevac shares owned by you as of the close of business on the Record Date.
+A: You may vote all of the shares of Common Stock owned by you as of the close of business on the Record Date.
 Each stockholder is entitled to one vote for each share held as of the Record Date on all matters presented at the Annual Meeting.
 Stockholders are not entitled to cumulate their votes in the election of directors.